redtrades/awesome-claude-agents/README.md

 ## 📚 Learn More

+- [Setup & Usage Guide](docs/setup-and-usage.md) - Detailed installation and workflows
 - [Creating Custom Agents](docs/creating-agents.md) - Build specialists for your needs
 - [Best Practices](docs/best-practices.md) - Get the most from your AI team

 ## 💬 Join The Community